Cirkit Designer Logo

 Common Applications and Use Cases

-• Battery-powered devices like wearables, remote sensors, and handheld gadgets.
+• Battery-powered devices like wearables, drones, and handheld gadgets.

 • DIY electronics projects requiring safe and efficient battery management.